luisrm1012/phone_catalog/README.md

 1. Download the project.
 2. Open a terminal and get into the directory of the folder's project.
 Example: "C:YourPath\phone_catalog"
-3. Once you are there, execute the command "npm start".
+3. Once you are there, execute the command "npm i" or "npm install" to install the dependencies.
+4. Then in the terminal, execute command "npm start".
-4. Then open another terminal in the same directory, and execute the command "node src/server.js"
+5. Then open another terminal in the same directory, and execute the command "node src/server.js"
-5. Now yoy may have the react-app executed on your browser.
+6. Now yoy may have the react-app executed on your browser.
 If not, type "http://localhost:3000/" in the search bar of your browser.

 *** IMPORTANT Information ***